SimonChen1997/DNA_methylation_starvation_response/README.md

-# DNA methylation variation under starvation response
+# Bacterial DNA methylation variation during growth phase transition
 This is a study to identify the genome-wide bacterial🦠 DNA methylation variation between the exponential and stationary phases using Oxford Nanopore sequencing.

 **🦠Section 1: Sequencing depth determination:**